 The Secretariat has developed an action plan to reduce the reliance on paper within the office practices using an electronic document record management system.
-The Commission uses a web based system for providing meeting papers to Commissioners and as a default uses e-mail rather than hard copy correspondence were possible.
-No A4 paper was purchased this year with existing supply being sufficient.
+The Commission uses a web-based system for providing meeting papers to Commissioners and as a default uses e-mail rather than hard copy correspondence were possible.

-From March 2015, parade and protest organisers are able to notify parades and parade related protests on-line, reducing use of paper.
-The number of on-line notifications in 2022-23 was 72 per cent of total notifications, with 28 per cent being submitted in hard copy via the PSNI.
+From March 2015, parade and protest organisers are able to notify parades and parade-related protests on-line, reducing use of paper.
+The number of on-line notifications in 2023-24 was 75 per cent of total notifications, with 25 per cent being submitted in hard copy via the PSNI.